matrix-org/gsoc/IDEAS.md

 **Expected results**: Able to have at least 10 people collaborating (typing) on a single document, and to have the document in sync across all people.

 **Difficulty**: Hard.
-Made harder by needing to storing and synchronising document snapshots efficiently
+Made harder by needing to storing and synchronising document snapshots efficiently.

-**Knowledge pre-req**: Python/Twisted for server-side extensions; Client-side development (Javascript/HTML/CSS or Android or iOS), HTTP/JSON APIs, basic awareness of Operational Transform theory
+**Knowledge pre-req**: Python/Twisted for server-side extensions; Client-side development (Javascript/HTML/CSS or Android or iOS), HTTP/JSON APIs, basic awareness of Operational Transform theory.

 **Potential mentor**: Kegan Dougal ([github](https://github.com/Kegsay))